kumar303/github-focus/README.md

 This extension is tailored to my workflow; I couldn't find any existing extensions or other solutions.
 I watch a lot of repos which lets me keep up with all pull requests and issues but I don't want my email or anything else to send me a desktop notification for all of that.

-Currently the extension only sends you desktop notifications for:
+Currently the extension only sends desktop notifications for:

 * Review requests
 * Mentions

-## TODO

-* Pause desktop notifications while not working or while trying to do uninterrupted work

 ## Usage